Raunchy (band): History

-Their fifth album, A Discord Electric, was released on September 20, 2010.
+Their fifth album, A Discord Electric, was released in September 2010.

-On March 14, 2013, Kasper Thomsen left the band; both parties stated that the split was amicable.
+In March 2013, Kasper Thomsen left the band; both parties stated that the split was amicable.
 At the same time, it was announced that their new vocalist was Mike Semesky (formerly of The HAARP Machine, Intervals).
 The band also stated that they would be entering the studio later on in the year and would be touring in July and October 2013.
 Mike Semesky later commented saying that it was "a dream come true" to have been given the opportunity to sing for the band.

-In late September, 2014, Raunchy announced their sixth studio album, Vices.
+In late September 2014, Raunchy announced their sixth studio album, Vices.
 Virtues.
-Visions. and in October Raunchy was one of the first bands to be announced for the 2015 Copenhell lineup.
+Visions., and in October they were one of the first bands to be announced for the 2015 Copenhell lineup.
 The album was released in November 2014.

-17 June 2021 marked the first time in almost 7 years since Raunchy shared any new music, in the form of a 2 minute video on their official Facebook page captioned: "We are proud to reveal that drums for our 7th album are now recorded - Morten did a great job" (followed by a string of emojis and further text), showcasing their drummer Morten "Molle" Toft Hansen tracking drums for their upcoming album.
+17 June 2021 marked the first time in almost seven years since Raunchy shared any new music, in the form of a two-minute video on their official Facebook page captioned: "We are proud to reveal that drums for our 7th album are now recorded – Morten did a great job" (followed by a string of emojis and further text), showcasing their drummer Morten "Molle" Toft Hansen tracking drums for their upcoming album.
 A day later on 18 June, they shared another video clip captioned "Work in progress…" in which new music can be heard, this time showcasing vocals from their two singers Michael "Mike" Semesky and Jeppe Christensen.

 Side projects from band members

-Vega Nova (2010-2015, 2020-present)
+Vega Nova (2010–2015, 2020–present)

 Vega Nova is an electro hard rock act from Denmark.
 First active in 2010s as a side-project from then primary band Raunchy, members Jesper Tilsted (guitar, synth, programming) and Jeppe Christensen (vocals, synth, guitar, programming) released their debut album in 2012.
 2020 marked the return of Vega Nova.

-2010-2015: Inception, debut single, debut album, and debut live show
+2010–2015: Inception, debut single, debut album, and debut live show

 Vega Nova started their musical journey with the recording of their debut album "Lovesongs for the Dead" in 2010.
 Their debut single "Daylight" was released in November 2012 through MondoTunes followed by the release of their debut album in January 2013 through the same record label.
-All of the songs from the album were uploaded to their official YouTube channel starting with a one minute sample of daylight in late September of 2012.
+All of the songs from the album were uploaded to their official YouTube channel starting with a one minute sample of daylight in late September 2012.
 As of 10 July 2021, their most viewed song on their channel is "Daylight" with 5,938 views.

-In October of 2015, Vega Nova played their first ever live show with fellow Raunchy bandmate Morten "Molle" Toft Hansen, which they hinted may also be their last.
+In October 2015, Vega Nova played their first ever live show with fellow Raunchy bandmate Morten "Molle" Toft Hansen, which they hinted may also be their last.

-2015-2020: Hiatus
+2015–2020: Hiatus

 Vega Nova remained dormant after their live show for half a decade for reasons unknown.